Basic example#

 p2g4.p_max.set(p2g2.p_max.get())

-# Setting the nominal production in MW
+# Setting the nominal production in MW, this is only used for FCR reserve capacity

 p1g1.p_nom.set(120)